1.3 Rescuing Rocks & Overgrown Relics

 This is a programme of works to manage rare and valuable habitats across six quarry and mine sites in the Scheme area, which is supported by the WREN Biodiversity Action Fund.

-Follow this link to download details of the six quarry and mine sites in this project.
+Follow this link to download more details about the six quarry and mine sites in this project.

 - Restoring rock outcrop and scree and special (‘Calaminarian’) grassland linked to old mining sites